IRC 1400Z Qualified Opportunity Zones for Individual Investors: Tax Deferral and Reduction Opportunities

 The panel will review these and other key issues:

-- What are QOZs and the eligibility requirements under IRC 1400Z?
+- What are QOZs and the eligibility requirements under Code Section 1400Z-1?

 - What are QOFs and QOZ businesses?

-- How can taxpayers ensure the deferral or reduction of capital gains and the appreciation exclusion?
+- How taxpayers can ensure deferral, reduction and/or elimination of capital gains tax liability.

-- Recent IRS guidance on gain deferral and the "substantially all" requirement imposed on QOZ businesses.
+- Recent IRS guidance on gain deferral and the how to satisfy the various "substantially all" asset and operational requirements.

 Christopher A. Karachale